gsoft-inc/sg-orbit/README.md

 By default, the output should be in a `dist` folder.
 For more details, view the specific packages README.

+## Good to remember

+Bootstrap specify "--ignore-scripts" to yarn install because otherwise semantic-ui will try to reinstall everytime we do a yarn install.
+Haven't found any other way to prevent it.

 # TODO